On this page

 In 2020, Parachute, Canada’s national charity dedicated to injury prevention, and the Injury Prevention Centre at the University of Alberta coauthored the Evidence Summary for the Prevention of Poisoning in Canada.
 The poison centres worked closely with the report authors and it provides the best – though not complete – current picture of poisoning information for Canada.

-To partner with the American Association of Poison Control Centres, to hold a joint Annual Scientific Meeting which attracts participants from North America as well as from other countries.
+- To partner with America’s Poison Centers to hold a joint Annual Scientific Meeting which attracts participants from North America as well as from other countries.

 Accessing product information: a key challenge